Auties00/Cobalt/README.md

   -  Video

      ```java
-     var video = VideoMessage.newVideoBuilder() // Create a new video message builder
+     var video = VideoMessage.newVideoMessageBuilder() // Create a new video message builder
            .mediaConnection(api.store().mediaConnection()) // The media connection to use for the upload
            .media(urlMedia) // Set the video of this message
            .caption("A nice video") // Set the caption of this message